Harold & Kumar Go to White Castle: Plot

-Kumar makes a 911 call to distract the police and breaks into the station to free Harold.
-After Harold and Kumar flee, they encounter an escaped cheetah.
-After smoking marijuana with it, they decide to ride it to White Castle.
-Harold hits his head on a branch, destroying his laptop containing all the work that he just completed for his coworkers.
-Harold and a reluctant Kumar decide to not continue on their trek, but after encountering a group of extreme sports punks who have been harassing the pair, the duo change their mind and steal their truck.
-A state trooper spots the speeding truck and chases them.
-They are trapped when they reach the edge of a cliff.
+Kumar fakes a 911 call to draw the police away from the station, then breaks in to free Harold.
+They encounter an escaped cheetah, whom they smoke marijuana with, and ride it to safety.

+Harold and Kumar steal the truck of a group of extreme sports fanatics who have been harassing them and are pursued to a cliff edge.
 Spotting the White Castle below, Harold and Kumar use a hang glider from the truck to reach their destination.

-The pair place their orders but are disheartened to find they have no money.
-Harris suddenly appears, having craved the food when hearing them talk about it and pays for their meal as an apology for stealing their car; he also further pays for "repairs".
-Kumar realizes he wants to be a doctor, but is afraid of conforming to the stereotype of Indians becoming doctors.
-Harold then notices his co-workers and two women pull up and gets angry at them because they said they had to work with clients but were actually out partying.
-He tells them off and threatens to get them fired if it happens again.
+The pair place their orders but are disheartened to find they have no money, when Neil Patrick Harris suddenly appears and pays for their meal as an apology for stealing their car.
+When Harold sees his co-workers pull up with two women, he gets angry.
+He realizes they lied to him about having to meet clients, warning them he will tell their boss if it happens again.

+Kumar accepts that he wants to be a doctor, but has been afraid of conforming to the stereotype of Indians becoming doctors.
+After returning to their apartment, Harold professes his feelings to Maria and they kiss.

-After returning to their apartment they encounter Maria, Harold professes his feelings for her and they kiss.
-She informs Harold that she is leaving for Amsterdam, but will return in ten days.
-When Harold tells Kumar that Maria is going to Amsterdam, Kumar convinces him to go with him to Amsterdam to pursue Maria, reminding him that marijuana is legal in the Netherlands.
+After Maria informs Harold she is leaving for Amsterdam but will return in ten days, Kumar convinces Harold to go after her, reminding him that marijuana is legal in the Netherlands.